nrfconnect/sdk-nrf/doc/nrf/protocols/thread/overview/commissioning.rst

   There are two important subtypes:

   Minimal End Device (MED)
-   A MED keeps its transceiver always on.
+   An MED keeps its transceiver always on.

-  Sleepy End Device (SED)
-   A SED is usually off and wakes occasionally to receive messages from its parent.
+  Sleepy End Device (SED) and Synchronized Sleepy End Device (SSED) An SED is usually off and wakes occasionally to receive messages from its parent.

-  Synchronized Sleepy End Device (SSED)
-   A SSED is an enhanced SED.
+   An SSED is an enhanced SED.
-   It transmits less data than SED and relies on receiving messages from its parent only in specified time intervals.
+   It transmits less data than an SED and relies on receiving messages from its parent only in specified time intervals.

 For more information, see the :ref:`thread_device_types` page.